benmclaren/personal-site/ben_personal_site/content/articles/burger-hash.md

 ```
 Here, we have defined a method which takes three parameters which we have given the names 'burger, side and beverage' although they could just as easily be called 'x, y, z'.
 This is simply a placeholder name.

 The method contains our calculation or concatination for displaying the total amount of calories.
-We start by targetting the hash DISHES_CALORIES then giving it each parameter using the `[]`.
+We start by targetting the hash `DISHES_CALORIES` then giving it each parameter using the `[]`.
+This is saying look inside the `DISHES_CALORIES` hash and find the key corresponding with the argument given.
 We add each item together with the + and this returns the total number of calories.
 Remember a block will automatically return the last line so there is no need to explicilty write return.

 Lets make this more complex by introducing a second hash but this time it contains meals instead.